openpreserve/jhove/README.md

 the `jhove-modules` JAR.

 ### jhove-modules
-The `jhove-modules` contain all of JHOVE's core format-specific module implementations, specifically:
+The `jhove-modules` contains all of JHOVE's core format-specific module implementations, specifically:

  * AIFF